mishramurli464/PYTHON/oops_python.md

 ## over riding built-in function

 Overriding built-in functions in Python involves defining a method in a class with the same name as a built-in function, thus changing its behavior for instances of that class.
 This is a form of polymorphism where the behavior of a built-in function is altered for objects of a specific class.
+**imp--** whenever an operation is performed with the objects of the class then respective magic methods are searched inside the class, if not found it will give error.
  ex-
 ```py
 class cart: